Speak to our experts

 We believe te reo Māori is at the heart of our nation’s foundation.
 We have formally adopted a reo Māori policy, and our people are encouraged and supported to use te reo Māori where possible, and to seek guidance on te reo Māori and tikanga.

-We teach Iwi Corporate Governance at the University of Auckland, New Zealand’s leading university, at both undergraduate and master’s levels.
+We previously taught Iwi Corporate Governance at the University of Auckland, New Zealand’s leading university, at both undergraduate and master’s levels.
 This experience means we are well-informed on historical and contemporary structuring and governance issues, and how these can be addressed with bespoke solutions.

 Māori customary values such as kaitiakitanga (stewardship), whanaungatanga (relationships), manaakitanga (supporting people) and tino rangatiratanga (self-determination) are important to us all and illuminate our pathway.